apache/incubator-kie-kogito-apps/ui-packages/packages/trusty/it-tests/README.md

 ```
 cd ui-packages/packages/trusty/docker-compose
 ```

+Create the ".env" file which content the "VERSION=${project.version}" tag.
+Be sure that this tag reference to the right version of docker images.
+For example: "VERSION=2.0.0-SNAPSHOT"

 To be sure that you have built all necessary docker images.
 Check file docker-compose.yml and output of this command:
 ```